Hawker Tempest: Operational history

-Other activities

 3 Squadron RAF Tempest and air crew during a pre-mission briefing, during the Battle of Normandy, 1944.

 A Tempest TT Mk.
 V target tug, 1948.

 Early flights by RAF pilots found the Tempest, unlike the Typhoon, was buffet-free up to and somewhat beyond 500 mph.
 During 1944, several veteran USAAF pilots flew the Tempest in mock combat exercises held over the south of England; the consensus from these operations was that it was roughly akin to the American Republic P-47 Thunderbolt.
 According to aviation author Francis K. Mason, the Tempest was commonly accepted as the best–performing RAF fighter in operational service by VE Day.
 Following the end of the war, the RAF decided upon the Tempest as its standard fighter, pending the introduction of newer aircraft, many of which would be developed post-war, such as the de Havilland Hornet and the de Havilland Vampire, as well as the Gloster Meteor.
 A number of squadrons would operate the Tempest as their final piston-engined type before converting to the new generation of jet fighters that would come to dominate the next decade and beyond.

-Far East

 The later Tempest Mk.II was tropicalised as it had been decided that this variant would be intended for combat against Japan.
 The envisioned role for the type would have been as a purpose-built type which would participate in the Tiger Force, a proposed British Commonwealth long-range bomber force to have been stationed on Okinawa for operations against the Japanese mainland.
 Before the Tempest Mk.II entered operational service, the Pacific War ended.
 By October 1945, 320 Tempest IIs had been delivered to maintenance units stationed at RAF Aston Down and RAF Kemble; these aircraft were mainly dispatched to squadrons stationed overseas in Germany and in India, Hong Kong and Malaya.
 On 8 June 1946, a Tempest II, flown by Roland Beamont, led the flypast at the London Victory Celebrations of 1946.
 RAF Tempest IIs saw combat use against guerrillas of the Malayan National Liberation Army during the early stages of the Malayan Emergency.